Crime in Philadelphia: Bayesian Clustering with Particle Optimization: Data and the ``CAR--within--clusters'' Model

-Rather than looking for individual discontinuities between pairs of neighborhoods, several authors have focused on identifying clusters of neighborhoods with similar parameter values.
-Compared to wombling, clustering methods typically result in more parsimonious models that are more readily interpreted.
+Rather than looking for individual discontinuities between pairs of neighborhoods, several authors instead look for clusters of neighborhoods with similar parameter values.
+Such clustered models are much more parsimonious and readily interpreted than models of pairwise discontinuities.
 Our goal in this work is to cluster and estimate the mean-levels $\alpha_{i}$ and time-trends $\beta_{i}$ in Equation~\eqref{eq:tract_model}.
 Because there is no \textit{a priori} reason to expect the spatial distribution of the $\alpha_{i}$'s to match the spatial distribution of the $\beta_{i}$'s, we require a method that can estimate separate clusters for both sets of parameters.
 We further require a method that can recover \textit{spatial partitions}, whose clusters consist of neighborhoods which are spatially adjacent.
-Unfortunately, many existing methods for spatially clustered regression modeling are not applicable, either because they fail to allow different regression parameters to cluster differently or because they cannot recover spatial clusters.
+Unfortunately, most existing methods for spatially clustered regression fail to meet both criteria.

 Two important early works on Bayesian spatial clustering are \citet{knorr2000bayesian} and \citet{denison2001bayesian}.
 Both fit intercept-only Poisson regression models in which the intercepts are constant within clusters.
 In both methods, clusters are defined with respect to carefully chosen distance metrics. \citet{gangnon2000bayesian} and \citet{green2002hidden} also fit Poisson regression models with clustered intercepts.
-They too assumed that parameters were constant within clusters but specified priors on the partitions that respectively depended on the cluster's shape and number of adjacent units within each cluster.
+They also assumed that parameters were constant within clusters but specified priors on the partitions that respectively depended on the cluster's shape and number of adjacent units within each cluster.
 In general, neither of their procedures recover spatial partitions.

-\citet{feng2016spatial} substantially expand on \citet{knorr2000bayesian}'s model by incorporating additional covariates whose effects are spatially clustered.
+\citet{feng2016spatial} substantially expand \citet{knorr2000bayesian}'s model by incorporating additional covariates with spatially clustered effects.
 Despite producing spatial clusters, their extension assumes that (i) covariate effects are constant within clusters and (ii) the effects of every covariate are clustered identically. \citet{PageQuintana2016}'s spatial product partition model makes the same assumptions but is further limited by the fact that it places positive prior probability on non-spatial partitions.